DateTime API is introduced in Java 8 to solve the issues with current java.util package Date and Timestamp API problems.

 You have 0 years, 3 months, and 26 days for exams to start.
 (117 days total)

 There are some zones that fall under non-ISO calendaring systems.
-For those kind of system, Java introduced the concept of chronology.
+For that kind of system, Java introduced the concept of chronology.
 All supporting classes are places under java.time.chrono package.

 We can create our own calendar system by extending AbstractChronology class.